Aren’t there public schools in Bwindi?

 Why do the sponsored children have to board at school?

-Children who go home each night sometimes do not return to school the next day Most of our families live in absolute poverty; many are single parent homes.
+When a child goes home each night, he or she may not return to school the next day.
+Most of our families live in absolute poverty; many are single parent homes.
 A child may be needed to help with younger children or to work in the family garden rather than return to school, or the parent may simply not have the time to bring the child back to school.

-I was told that the cost of one year is $450, but when I went online to pay on the website, the fee was higher.
+I was told that the cost of the first year is $555, but when I went online to pay on the website, the fee was higher.